Ramblings and Other Things from My Head

 As the creator of these images, Shutterhead Studios retains copyright and ownership of all the images, and thus has the exclusive right to manage them.

 While I retain copyright and ownership, I will always give you rights to your pictures, whether it’s on a disc or through a digital, online download.
 You are able to do basically whatever you want with these files—including printing—as long as they are for personal use only.
 Just ask yourself “is this for personal use or for something else?”
 Trust your guts.
-Here are some ideas for what I encourage you to do and what I encourage you not to do with your shiny new disc of pictures and memories:
+Here are some ideas for what I encourage you to do and what I encourage you not to do with your shiny new pictures and memories:

 - Transfer or download to all of your personal electronics: tablets, computers, iPhones.